splunk/security_content/README.md

 # Customize to your Environment

-After release [1.0.46](https://github.com/splunk/security-content/releases) we introduced a concept of input(pre-filter) and output(post-filter) macros for each of our detection search.
+After release [1.0.46](https://github.com/splunk/security-content/releases) we introduced a concept of **input(pre-filter)** and **output(post-filter)** macros for each of our detection search.
 The intention behind introducing these macros is primarily to help our users to update the macro definition “once” and those changes will be applicable across all detections that leverage that macro and  local to your Splunk Environment.

 **input(pre-filter):** This macro is to  specify your environment-specific configurations (index, source, sourcetype, etc.) to get the specific data sources that you would like to bring in.
 Replace the macro definition with configurations for your Splunk environment.
+For example the [sysmon](macros/sysmon.yml) **input macro** can be modified to the local splunk deployments index or sourcetype.

 **output(post-filter):** This macro is to  specify your environment-specific values (eg: dest, user), to filter out known false positives..
 Replace the macro definition with values that you’d like to exclude from detection results.
 Think of this as a whitelisting/blacklisting using macros.
+A good example

 # Execute an Analytic Story